70928manson/NCKU-Eater/README.md

 - Ensure you have Node.js and npm installed.
 If not, you can download and install them from Node.js official website.

-- For further configuration details or troubleshooting, refer to the specific provider's documentation for OAuth setup, you can also contact me or create an issue.
+- For detailed configuration or troubleshooting, refer to the OAuth provider's documentation.
+If you encounter any issues, feel free to contact me or open an issue in the repository.

 ### Store Data